lasselukkari/DuinoDCX/README.md

 The project is free software and there is no official support.

 If you need help or have a feature request please [create an issue](https://github.com/lasselukkari/DuinoDCX/issues/new/choose).

-## Development
-Install [Node.js](https://nodejs.org), [Arduino IDE](https://www.arduino.cc/en/Main/Software) and the support for the [ESP32](https://github.com/espressif/arduino-esp32#installation-instructions) boards.

 ### User Interface
-The user interface has been slit to a separate project [dcx-ui](https://github.com/lasselukkari/dcx-ui).
+The user interface has been split to a separate project [dcx-ui](https://github.com/lasselukkari/dcx-ui).

 ### Required Hardware
 * ESP32 development board